Tatos23/Tatos23/README.md

 - 📫 You can reach me at **abdelrahmanmohamed237070@gmail.com**

-- ⚡Fun fact:**I love diving into code as much as I love diving into the pool!👨‍💻🏊‍♂️**
+- 🤪 Fun fact:**I love diving into code as much as I love diving into the pool!👨‍💻🏊‍♂️**

 <h3 align="left">Connect with me:</h3>
 <p align="left">